Scientist examining a sample through a microscope in a lab.

 As the world comes to grips with changing demands caused by the COVID-19 pandemic, companies strive to stay ahead of the game with innovative and flexible approaches to talent search and management.

-Talent within the healthcare and life sciences (HLS) sector has been the centre of attention as the world looked to them for solutions during the global healthcare crisis.
+Talent within the healthcare and life sciences (HLS) sector has been the center of attention as the world looked to them for solutions during the global healthcare crisis.
 This important, rapidly growing sector had to align with global trends that have swept the world of work and mobility.

 Related: 5 interview questions to ask to tell a great candidate from a good one